 Consult your doctor if:

-If you are taking any of the following medications you should consult your doctor before taking Loperamide:
+If you are taking any of the following medicines, you should consult your doctor before taking loperamide:

-It's best to avoid drinking alcohol while you are taking Loperamide as it can exacerbate side effects and cause dizziness, tiredness and a lack of concentration.
+Avoid drinking alcohol while taking loperamide as it can cause dizziness, tiredness and a lack of concentration.

 Loperamide is a suitable remedy for mild to moderate traveller's diarrhoea.
 While it should not be taken as a preventative measure, you can purchase it before travelling in case you need it.
-This may be particularly suitable for people with IBS who regularly encounter diarrhoea.
+This may be particularly suitable for people with IBS, who may experience occasional diarrhoea.

-Certain countries pose a higher risk for experiencing diarrhoea while you visit.
-This can be caused by different food hygiene standards or viruses.
-High risk countries include Asia, the Middle East, Africa, and Latin America.
+Certain countries pose a higher risk of experiencing diarrhoea when you travel.
+The risk can be due to different food hygiene standards, viruses, bacteria and parasites.
+High-risk areas include Asia, the Middle East, Africa, and Latin America.

 Loperamide cannot be taken as a preventative measure.
-It should only be used to treat symptoms as they occur.
+You should only use it to treat symptoms of diarrhoea as they occur.